 When the return is complete, choose the ACH credit option and submit the completed return.
 You would then contact your client to inform him or her of the amount due.
 The client then contacts his or her bank and instructs the bank to transfer the funds to the Department.
 It is your client’s responsibility to make sure funds are deposited with the Department on time.
 The client’s bank may or may not charge a fee for this service.

 If your client has provided you with his or her bank account number and routing information, select the E-check payment method when submitting the return and follow the prompts.

 If your client chooses not to give you their banking information, then contact your client and inform him or her that the return is ready to be submitted and paid.
-The client can then log in to My Account (with their login ID and password), choose the return, go to the summary and payment page (using E-file’s left navigation) and choose E-check as their payment method.
+The client can then log in to My DOR (with their User ID and password), choose the return, go to the Select Payment Type page and choose ACH Debit/E-Check as their payment method.
 Your client will be required to enter his or her bank account number and routing information to make a one-time payment.
-Each time this payment method is used in E-file, your client must enter their bank account and routing transit number.
+Each time this payment method is used in My DOR, your client must enter their bank account and routing transit number, or your client can choose to save the bank account for future use.
 The transaction is free and only gives the Department permission to withdraw the amount that is authorized.

 If your client has provided you with his or her credit card number, select the credit card payment method when submitting the return.

 If your client chooses not to give you that information, notify your client that the return has been completed.
-Your client can then log in to My Account using his or her login ID and password, select the return, go to the summary and payment page and choose credit card as the method of payment before submitting the return.
-Once this option has been chosen , your client will be directed to an outside vendor’s web site to make a one-time payment.
+Your client can then log in to My DOR using his or her User ID and password, select the period, go to the Select Payment Type page and choose credit card as the method of payment before submitting the return.
+Once this option has been chosen, your client will be directed to an outside vendor’s web site to make a one-time payment.
 The outside vender charges a 2.5% third party convenience fee for each transaction.